AMikic33/milestone-project-2/README.md

 #### Existing Features

-- scrollspy for an easy and qiuck scroll to the wishing area
 - gallery of photos at the start, offering an inspiration
 - how to use the map explained in 3 easy steps
 - autocomplete when searching the destination, for a quick find and avoiding misspelling
 - all art related sites offered in buttons, for an easy and quick choice
-- interests button increase in size and change the text colous, to avoid searching for unwanted interest.
+- interests buttons increase in size and change the text colour, to avoid searching for an unwanted interest.
+- current selection window, for a correct search
 - Google Map Window - allows user to view more info about chosen interest